The brief was to create a Japanese inspired bathroom with the feel of a beach hut.

 We made an asymetric cupboard from one of the tiles houses a shaver point and convenient place to keep an electric toothbrush.

-If you are interested in working with us to create something special for your home please click here for our contact details - we would be delighted to hear from you.
+If you are interested in working with us to create something special for your home please contact us - we would be delighted to hear from you.